hieutkt/Aiyagari.jl/README.md

     + [ ] Markov matrices and operations.
 Computation of invariant distributions is already there but is in rough stages.
 Might as well importing from some library if implement it well.
 - Improve performace:
     + [x] Caching the utility matrix: The first term in the Bellman equation is independent of the value function $v_t$, so we should compute them only once!
 Benchmark improved from `2.566 s ± 3.405 ms` to `2.002 s ± 39.059 ms`.
-    + [ ] This implementation currently solves the simpliest models (3 income states, 500 wealth grid) in about 2 seconds.
-There is much room to improve.
+    + [x] After some more optimizations this implementation now solve the simpliest models (3 income states, 500 wealth grid) to `858.676 ms ±  22.632 ms`.
 - Documentations:
     + [ ] Write docs for everything
     + [ ] A documentation site with [Documenter.jl](https://documenter.juliadocs.org/stable/), but only if it is easy enough.
 This is only a small package after all